Table of Contents

 - Enterotoxigenic E. coli

-- ETEC produce heat labile toxin (LT) and heat stable toxin (ST)
+- ETEC produce LT toxin and ST toxin

 - Both induce chloride and water secretion while inhibiting intestinal fluid absorption

-- The LT toxin activates adenylate cyclase and stimulates chloride secretion and simultaneously inhibits absorption
+- LT toxin activates adenylate cyclase and stimulates chloride secretion and simultaneously inhibits absorption

 - Enteroaggregative E. coli